howehh/Twitch-Autoban/README.md

 # Twitch Autoban

-Logs into your Twitch account and will watch channels for users on the kill-on-sight list.
+Logs into your Twitch account and will watch channels for users on the ban list.
 If they are seen, they will be timed out for a desired duration.
 If they sit their timeout for the full duration, they will be removed from the kill-on-sight list.

 1. Install node.js
 2. `npm install` to install node modules